LibraryCarpentry/lc-python-intro/episodes/lists.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## A list stores many values in a single structure.
-The most popular kind of data collection in Python is the list.
-Lists have two primary important characteristics:
+A list is one of the most commonly used data structures in Python.
+Lists have two important characteristics:

-1. They are mutable, i.e., they can be changed after they are created.
+1. They are `mutable`, meaning they can be changed after they are created.
-2. They are heterogeneous, i.e., they can store values of many different types.
+2. They are `heterogeneous`, meaning they can store values of many different types.

 To create a new list, you can just put some values in square brackets with commas in between.
 Let's create a short list of some library metadata standards.